taku25/UCM.nvim/README.md

 " Force open the macro type selector (UPROPERTY/UFUNCTION/etc) and insert specifiers.
 :UCM specifiers!

+" Show a flat list of symbols (functions, properties, etc.) in the current file for quick navigation.
+:UCM symbols
 ```

 ## 🤖 API & Automation Examples